johannes-titz/mimosa/README.md

 ![Output table.](output1.png)

-The null model produces an intercept of close to 0 and the confidence interval goes from -.12 to 0.09.
+The null model produces an intercept of close to 0, which makes sense since the data is standardized.
 The output table is created with *sjPlot* (Lüdecke, 2019).
 It is concise, nicely formatted and can be either downloaded as an HTML file or directly copy-pasted to the application of choice (e.g. a word processor).
 Additional statistics